rmkohn/MSTCGrant/README.md

 <div id="approve"/>
 #### approve
 > Arguments: approval (boolean: whether the user is approving or rejecting this grant request)
-Additional arguments: grant request ID or employee ID, year, and month
+Optional arguments: reason for approval/disapproval, grant request ID or employee ID, year, and month
-Optional arguments: reason for approval/disapproval

 > Send an approval/disapproval email concerning a particular grant request.
+If you've used the `email` command during this session, and no grant request is provided, the email request will be used instead.

 <div id="logout"/>
 #### logout